 Tony's website is very helpful, its item #11 on the left side of the engine just below the water tank.
 Here's a link:

 1. Vacuum valve tank breather shutoff.
 The fuel vapors should not get into the

 ambient air and a coal filter was placed to absorb these particles.
 If there is

 no vacuum (engine off) the valve is closed, and the breather function for the

-tank is open, causing the tank o compensate any pressures and vapors.
+tank is open, causing the tank to compensate any pressures and vapors.
 When the

-engine runs a vacuum exists and the valve opens, and the connection between the
+engine runs a vacuum exists, the vacuum valve opens, and the connection between the

 intake and the charcoal canister is made.
 A second valve, electrical and located